Story

 On August 5th 2025 I had my second neurosurgery.
 I'm delighted to be in remission at the moment but with my cortisol levels slowly rising the doctors have told me to be prepared that it'll return again.

-Mentally, pituitary illnesses are incredibly difficult to deal.
+Mentally, pituitary illnesses are incredibly difficult to deal with.
 For me, it was not just the fear in the pre-diagnosis days, or the fact that I over produced a stress hormone, or the pain I'm constantly in, or the fact that my body has changed so much, or the constant fatigue, or the memory problems I now have, but a combination of all of that meaning that I grieve my old life.
-I want old Sara back again!
+I want old Sara back again and a chance to move forwards!
+Let's help people figure out ways to move forwards.

 The charity don't get any government funding and rely on fundraisers like ourselves.
-My aim is to raise £1000.
-I have pledged to raise £500 to go directly to the charity to set up new groups, and £500 to help pay for venues in Nottingham and Leicester so I can continue to host these two groups I have already set up.
+My aim is to raise £1500.
+I have pledged to raise £500 to go directly to the charity to set up new groups, and £1000 to help pay for venues in Nottingham and Leicester so I can continue to host these two groups I have already set up, with a promise to help other groups in nearby areas establish themselves also if needed.

 When am I doing my challenges?